TheoGuyard/StochasticKEP/README.md

 ## Data files

 Data files are located in the `StochasticKEP/data` folder.
 They come from the [PrefLib](https://www.preflib.org) library.
 In this repository, only one dataset in included.
-Additional datasets can be downloaded from [here](https://www.preflib.org/data/matching/kidney/) and added manually in the data folder.
+Additional datasets can be downloaded [here](https://www.preflib.org/data/matching/kidney/) and added manually in the `data folder.

 ## Example scripts